Pisa University System

 • Stefano Arduini, scholar of linguistics, rhetoric, semiotics and translation

-• Adolfo Bartoli, physicist, who is best known for introducing the concept of radiation pressure from thermodynamical considerations
+• Adolfo Bartoli, physicist, known for introducing the concept of radiation pressure from thermodynamical considerations

-• Enrico Betti, mathematician, now remembered mostly for his 1871 paper on topology that led to the later naming after him of the Betti numbers
+• Enrico Betti, mathematician, known for his 1871 paper on topology that led to the later naming after him of the Betti numbers

 • Luciano Bianciardi, journalist, translator and writer of short stories and novels